 In very good condition.
 The engraving is sharp and clear.
 The central surface show some light scratching commensurate with age and use.

 Maker: Peter Archambo

 Son of a Huguenot (Archambaud), Peter Archambo was apprenticed to Huguenot maker Jacob Margas 1710, free of the Butchers Company 1720.
 First mark (Britannia) entered as largeworker 1721.
 Second mark (Sterling) 1722.
 3rd mark 1739.
 Peter married Elizabeth Trube in 1722-23, his son Peter II was born in 1724.
 Died c.1767.
 Archambo is considered an important maker of the period and worked extensively for George Booth, 2nd Earl of Warrington.
 His works include a remarkable wine urn 1728, a wine cistern 1729, and much dinner plate, salvers, sauceboats and baskets.
 Archambo is credited (alongside other distinguished compatriots) with helping to introduce the rococo style into England.
 His work is described as French in influence.
-Archambo's son Peter Archambo II, apprenticed to Paul de Lamerie 1738, turned over to his father same day, free 1747.
+Archambo’s son Peter Archambo II, apprenticed to Paul de Lamerie 1738, turned over to his father same day, free 1747.
 Mark entered in partnership with his cousin Peter Meure as largeworkers 1750.
 Died 1768.

 Customer satisfaction is our primary concern